isomerpages/govtech-gobusiness/_FAQ/1b-rescinding.md

 ---

 #### **1. I received an email notification that my previously approved exemption has been rescinded.
 Why is that so?**
 The Multi-Ministry Taskforce announced on 14 April 2020 that there will be a further tightening of the list of companies that are permitted to operate during the Circuit Breaker period to reduce the number of on-site workers and minimise people movement.
+We are acutely aware that the circuit breaker will disrupt businesses and be painful, but it is also essential in the fight against COVID-19.

 If you have received an email notification that your exemption has been rescinded, you must suspend all on-site operations at your business premise.

 #### **2. I have been asked to suspend operations recently, but I noticed that another company in a similar industry is continuing operations.
 Why is that so?**
+Not all businesses which conduct a similar activity will be permitted to operate.
+We are keeping the list of businesses that are permitted to operate to a minimum so that we reduce the number of workers who have to work onsite and who have to travel to and from work.
 Businesses must adhere to the suspension order unless they have been granted an exemption.
-If you know of a company operating even though it has not been granted exemption, please report this business and provide relevant details such as its name, address and relevant evidence (eg. photographs) to Covid_GoBusiness@mti.gov.sg.
+If you know of a business operating even though it has not been granted exemption, please report this business and provide relevant details such as its name, address and relevant evidence (eg. photographs) to Covid_GoBusiness@mti.gov.sg.

 #### **3. I received an email notification that my previously approved exemption has been rescinded.
 Does this mean I have to suspend business operations immediately?**
 Yes.
 If your exemption has been rescinded, you must cease operations within 24 hours from the email notification timestamp.

 #### **4. My application approval has been rescinded.
 Can I appeal?**
 The decision to rescind your exemption is final.
-Appeals will generally not be considered.
+Appeals will generally not be granted.

 #### **5. My application approval has been rescinded, can I/my staff return to our workplace to pack and make alternative work arrangements?
 Do I need to apply for time-limited exemptions?**
+Everyone should minimise travel outside of their homes.
 As the owner, you may return to your business facility to take care of crucial tasks that cannot be done remotely or to retrieve necessary materials or documents, without submitting a request for time-limited exemption.

 Your employees are not permitted to go to your place of business.
 They may work remotely from home.